akihikodaki/dts/test_plans/vf_pf_reset_test_plan.rst

      Promiscuous mode: disabled
      Allmulticast mode: enabled

-   the status are not different from the default value.
+   The status are not different from the default value.

 6. Get mac address of one VF and use it as dest mac, using scapy to send 1000 random packets from tester, verify the packets can be received